scottdorman/scottdorman.github.io/_posts/2006/2006-06-18-windows-powershell-unix-comes-to-windows.md

 }
 ```

 For those of you who have written Unix shell scripts before (and maybe a lot of people who haven't) the syntax should look familiar.
-This declares a function named "top" which takes two paramters (both with defaults) and returns a sorted list of the top `$count` processes sorted by `$property`.
+This declares a function named "top" which takes two parameters (both with defaults) and returns a sorted list of the top `$count` processes sorted by `$property`.